SQLProvider

 ctx.SubmitUpdates()

-SetColumn takes object, so you have more control over the type serialization.
+SetColumn takes an object, giving you more control over the type serialization.

 Multiple items